State Institute of Engineering & Technology, Nilokheri: National Service Scheme and NCC

 This institute also has National Service Scheme for better development of students enriching their overall personality.

 NCC has been introduced in the college from 21 to 22 session onwards.

 Campus

 The institute is in Nilokheri, district Karnal, Haryana.
 It spreads over 360 acre.
 The site has a strategic location in that it is 143 km from National Capital New Delhi and 107 km from state capital Chandigarh on Delhi-Chandighar National Highway (NH-1).
 It is well connected by road and railway having Nilokheri railway station.
 The campus is also close to other educational, training and research institutions such as the Govt.
-Polytechnic Nilokheri, Central Tool Room Extension Center, Nilokheri, National Dairy Research Institute, University Institute of Engineering and Technology, Kurukshetra University, National Institute of Technology, Kurukshetra, Govt.
+Polytechnic Nilokheri, Central Tool Room Extension Center, Nilokheri, Maharana Pratap Horticultural University, National Dairy Research Institute, University Institute of Engineering and Technology, Kurukshetra University, National Institute of Technology, Kurukshetra, Govt.
 Polytechnic, Umri, National Institute of Design, Kurukshetra, National Institute of Electronics & Information Technology, Kurukshetra and Kalpana Chawla Government Medical College.